macarthur-lab/igv_utils/README.rst

 Run
 ~~~

-To see all command line options, do:
+To see all command line options, you can do:

 :code:`igvweb_viewer -h`